PieterTheCoder/PITER/README.md

 I'm a student from Indonesia🇮🇩.

-I want to learn coding/technologies 💻🚀.
+I want to learn coding/technologies for future💻🚀.

 This is my stats🤚.